akhilVogeti/akhilVogeti/README.md

 ## Hi there 👋

-I am a curious chap that is interested in pretty much everything under the sun :sunny:.
+I am a curious chap who is interested in pretty much everything under the sun :sunny:.
 This profile is limited to my interest in Software Engineering.

 - :seedling:I am currently enhancing my skills in Java and the Spring framework, while also learning the nuts and bolts of how to leverage Generative AI to build more impactful software applications.